Your land—whether it’s a tiny urban lot or a rolling rural property—can help give wildlife the basics needed to thrive.

 But don’t limit yourself to flowers.
 Serviceberry and Carolina buckthorn are among the many native shrubs and trees that will beautify your property while at the same time be useful to birds, butterflies, and other species.
 Most nurseries now carry a selection of native plants suited to your area, so finding what you need shouldn’t be a problem.

-Visit tnwf.org/gardenforwildlife to find out more about the five essentials to include in your yard to qualify it as a Certified Wildlife Habitat.
+Visit tnwf.org/certify-a-habitat to find out more about the five essentials to include in your yard to qualify it as a Certified Wildlife Habitat.